Header image courtesy of @huedining (via Instagram)

 Hong Kong Space Museum, 10 Salisbury Road, Tsim Sha Tsui | (+852) 2721 0226

 Converted from the old Tai Po Market Railway Station, this open-air, 6,500-square-metre museum is situated in the Tai Po Market town centre.
 The building itself was constructed in 1913, in the traditional Chinese architectural style of the time, pitched roof and all.

 Exploring the history and development of Hong Kong’s railway transportation, there are a series of video and multimedia programmes apart from the historic station building, as well as other station facilities.
 There is also a narrow-gauge steam locomotive, a Diesel Electric Engine No. 51, and six historical coaches on display.

 Hong Kong Railway Museum, 13 Shung Tak Street, Tai Po Market, Tai Po | (+852) 2653 3455

-This museum is fittingly housed in an old coastal defence fort which overlooks the Lei Yue Mun channel, built by the British forces in 1887 to defend the sea passage into Victoria Harbour.
+This museum is fittingly housed in an old coastal defence fort that overlooks the Lei Yue Mun channel, built by the British forces in 1887 to defend the sea passage into Victoria Harbour.
 A permanent exhibition called “600 Years of Coastal Defence” is on display in the museum, showcasing the defences of Hong Kong’s coastline starting from the Ming dynasty, going through two Opium Wars, the Battle of Hong Kong, through to the situation today.
-Do note that the museum is currently closed for revamps, but keep an eye out for when it will be open for visits again.

 Hong Kong Museum of Coastal Defence, 175 Tung Hei Road, Shau Kei Wan | (+852) 2569 1500